GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -    cog should activate a modal window
 -   Persistent Settings
     -   Activated widgets and viewport/widget settings should be persistent when a user returns to the app.
+    -   Ability to 'clear' the dashboard (clear localStorage)

 ### Technical Requirements for this project:
 -   Use template literals